Welcome to the exciting website of Tony Giles – blind world travel extraordinaire.

 Paperback published by SilverWood Originals.
 Price £8.99.
 ISBN 978-1-906236-38-0.
 224 pages.

-UPDATE: Now available in Braille from the RNIB Library.
+Available in Braille from the RNIB Library.
+More details here.

 All money Tony receives will go direct to a charity for people with Muscular Dystrophy.